kushal2011/Recipe-Oracle/README.md

 - (Deeplink)share with all the details of recipe and link to playstore app
 - add empty/no data found
 - add analytics
+- add cuisines list to local caching and make it from remote config
-- bug , id of recipe generated from gemini is incorrect
+- save response gotten from gemini search to database

 # TODO (Long term)
 - optional login for personalized recommendation